MatthewTroke/ShopifyChallenge/README.md

 ### Running the express server
 - Ensure you have ran `npm install` in this repository
 - To start the express server run `npm run start`
-- Verify you're credentials are correct by visiting [http://localhost:3000](http://localhost:3000), you should see a JSON response of the products you have added.
+- Verify your credentials are correct by visiting [http://localhost:3000](http://localhost:3000), you should see a JSON response of the products you have added.
 If you cannot get this to work please send us an email.

 ### Terminology
-**Product vs Variant:** A parent on most channels represents top level information like a description or name.
+**Product vs Variant:** A product on most channels represents top level information like a description or name.

 **Example:**

 You have one product with product name: Game of Thrones T-Shirt.

 A variant under this parent may have up to three “attributes” eg Size, Color, House.

 An example of this products variants would be:

-M / Green / Targaryen, L/Black/Lannister.
+- Game of Thrones T-Shirt M / Green / Targaryen
+- Game of Thrones T-Shirt L / Black/ Lannister.

 The SKU, Price, and Quantity are tracked at a variant level (in most cases).